jdblack/website/content/notes/openebs-timings.md

 What sort of performance impact does Jiva replication have on drive performance in K8s?
-I wasn't able to find any recent, quick numbers, so I did some quick and slopping testing for myself and was shocked by the results...
+I wasn't able to find any recent, quick numbers, so I did some quick and sloppy testing for myself and was shocked by the results...

 <!--more-->
 ## Introdution